 - Information that you provide when you enter competitions or complete any surveys

-- Information from our card partner, Sodexo, about how you use your ‘Cashback Card’, if you have decided to become a cardholder, in order to help us improve the membership deals and discounts we can offer you (unless you decide you do not want us to have this information and/or do not want them to share this information – see the sections Opting out of profiling and Our Cashback Card below)
+- Information from our card partner, Sodexo Motivation UK Limited (‘Sodexo’), about your application status, card status, and how you use your ‘Ode card’, if you have decided to become a cardholder, in order to manage the communications we send you about the Ode card (unless you have asked us not to by unsubscribing) and to help us improve the membership deals and discounts we can offer you (unless you have opted out of profiling – see the sections Opting out of profiling and The Ode Card below)

 - Information we receive when you visit our website from another website or from social media (such as LinkedIn or Twitter)